castrojo/bluefin-jtd/index.md

 ---

 # Welcome to Bluefin
+{: .fs-9 }

 A custom image of Fedora Silverblue, offering a familiar(ish) Ubuntu-style desktop.
 For end users it provides a system as reliable as a Chromebook with near-zero maintenance while providing developers with a powerful [cloud-native development mode](bluefin-dx).
 Built with next generation tech, for people who need their machines to get work done.
+{: .fs-6 .fw-300 }

+[Get started now](#introduction){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ![image](https://github.com/ublue-os/bluefin/assets/1264109/b093bdec-40dc-48d2-b8ff-fcf0df390e8c)